Interactive Sensors and Display

 Press resources for Venous Materials are offered in several languages: English.

-Ready for your features: articles on Venous Materials in various languages, including Spanish, English, Korean, Indonesian, Japanese, Russian, Chinese (Mandarin), Portuguese, Italian, Dutch, Hindi, German, French, Turkish and Arabic (Standard).
+Leverage our ready-to-publish articles on Venous Materials, offered in a range of languages: Spanish, English, Korean, Indonesian, Japanese, Russian, Chinese (Mandarin), Portuguese, Italian, Dutch, Hindi, German, French, Turkish and Arabic (Standard).

 Venous Materials technology developed through research on current Microfluidics, that is specifically designed for human interaction and user experience.
 A specilized computational tool was developed for the design process and to simulate and visualize of the color change and display of the flow within the material, according to the user input.
 Production process involves laser engraving and manual lab processes.
 Materials used are PDMS silicone and ecoline ink.